 Host a giveaway for your clients who send you the most referrals this month.
 It’s something easy to do that gets everyone involved and lets you show that you appreciate what they do for you.

-An easy way to get new photography referrals is by letting it be known in your social media bios.
+An easy way to get new photography referrals or to promote your photography affiliate program is by letting it be known in your social media bios.
 Think of them like your email signature (where you should include this as well), everyone comes across them and it’s your chance to get a point across.